 There were a couple more things we wanted to see in Beijing before moving on; one being the National Stadium, or Bird’s Nest.
 The building is massive.
 Unfortunately, all the money that was put into it for the 2008 olympics seems to have gone to waste.
 There’s nothing going on at the moment but apparently it will become a shopping mall or an entertainment complex.

 Even though we were there to see this huge steel sight (over 42,000 tons of steel were used in the making of the Bird’s Nest!), I was the star attraction.
 As would happen throughout our journey through China, many women would come running up to me saying something in Mandarin and waving their camera around.
-I’ve had so many photo shoots, I should start charging people for my services.
+I’ve had so many photo shoots.

 Apart from roaming the streets, we had one more area of the city we really wanted to see, Nanluogu Xiang.
 This funky area is known for its delicious foods, cheap booze and old style architecture.
 We ate skewers of meat, and one interesting dish – a fried crepe with egg, herbs and some sort of fried bread all rolled up together.